 Purchase - Windows version

-The price of the Exclude file for Microsoft Office on Mac is $9.95.
+The price of the Exclude file for Microsoft Office on macOS is $14.95.

 NOTE: At this time the Exclude file is only available for purchase within Australia.